Fr4nk03/CS225-Final-Project/README.md

 Our presentation video: ///

-All testing and running of our code can be done in main.cpp by make or cmake.
+All testing and running of our code can be done in main.cpp by **make or cmake**.
+IMPORTANT: Users should cd to src folder and then **make** can be used.

 - - - -
 ## Main Files